A7QG59F2/RPI_KioskInstaller/README.md

 Instructions:

 1. Grab your SD card and pop it in your PC.
-2. ~~Use the Pi Imager Application (https://www.raspberrypi.com/software/) to install Raspberry Pi Trixie (64-bit) lite on the SD card (might be listed under "other").~~ Follow the guide (https://dietpi.com/docs/install/) to install DietPi on the SD card.
+2. ~~Use the Pi Imager Application (https://www.raspberrypi.com/software/) to install Raspberry Pi Trixie (64-bit) lite on the SD card (might be listed under "other").~~
+2. Follow the guide (https://dietpi.com/docs/install/) to install DietPi on the SD card.
-~~3.
-Copy the "RPI_KioskInstaller.sh" script into "/home" for easy access.~~ ~~4.~~ 3.
-Boot up your Pi with the SD card installed and follow the first-run propmts.
+3. ~~Copy the "RPI_KioskInstaller.sh" script into "/home" for easy access.~~
+3. Boot up your Pi with the SD card installed and follow the first-run propmts.
 Ensure internet access is available before proceeding.
 4. Download the "RPI_KioskInstaller.sh" script into your "/home" directory by typing "wget -P /home/ https://raw.githubusercontent.com/A7QG59F2/RPI_KioskInstaller/refs/heads/main/RPI_KioskInstaller.sh"
 5. Once at the terminal, login and type "chmod +x /home/RPI_KioskInstaller.sh" to make it executable.
 6. Next, run the script by typing "/home/RPI_KioskInstaller.sh"